-Caldo de Albóndigas is an authentic Mexican meatball soup, served in a light and healthy broth full of vegetables.
+Caldo de Albóndigas is a traditional Mexican meatball soup, served in a light and healthy broth full of vegetables.

 What is an albondiga?

 Albondigas (al·buhn·dee·guhz), doesn’t it sound majestic?
 Albondigas originated in Spain and means a spicy tomato meatball soup.
 In my book albondiga soup is the ultimate comfort food.

 I love soup and this one has a special memory attached to it.
 The unique balance of fresh herbs, tomato broth, and unique spices gives this recipe its delicate flavor.

 Azafran (the Spanish word for Saffron) is the stamen of the safflower while saffron is the stamen of the crocus.
 A thistle-like herb with an orange-red color, it gives food an orange tinge.

 When my grandmother made this soup I remember staring at the vibrant red specks of the safflower in the broth and wondered what they were.